TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 ## Crash reporting

-Report crashes in the automated crash report system of NewPipe.
+Report crashes through the automated crash report system of NewPipe.
 This way all the data needed for debugging is included in your bugreport for GitHub.
 You'll see exactly what is sent, be able to add your comments, and then send it.